GraysonMor31/Treasure-Hunt/README.md

 python3 server.py -p <port>
 ```
 * The port can be any value > 1023 and < 65535
-* The server IP is hard-coded to 0.0.0.0
+* The server IP is hard-coded to 0.0.0.0 (Listen on all)
 2. Start each client
 ```bash
 python3 client.py -i <host-ip-address> -p <port> -u <username>